All About Tamriel Savings Co

 - The Guild Info list shows all guilds that have hired a trader in the past 90 days (rolling) and details are provided by someone in that guild.
 If you would like to update your guild’s info, please contact us.

 Sales data is harvested from approximately 30 guilds on Tuesday of each week, recording all sales from the previous 7 days.
-Before the sales are added to the database, I manually comb through the data to correct any errors, format item names, remove sales of items we do not track, and categorize new items.
+Before the sales are added to the database, I manually comb through the data to correct any errors, format item names, remove items we do not track, and categorize new items.

 When this project first started, all sales history data was obtained through manual transcription.
 This painstaking process took multiple people countless hours and caused many hand cramps.
 Bringing digital scanning to the project allowed us to increase the sales volume quite a lot, while reducing the amount of time spent pounding away at the keyboard.